 - The design of the button, including shadows, edges, and more

 Are you using anchor text in your emails?
 If not, you’re missing out on a great way to pique the interest of your audience.

 This is a hyperlinked copy that often ends in an ellipsis.
 It’s a preview of what’s to come and draws out their natural sense of curiosity.
 Here’s an image that showcases how anchor text can play to several emotions.

 The first option you have is to get your audience curious.
 If this is the approach you take, then the accomplishment you highlight should be something they want to do.
 Make sure you don’t give the whole secret away in your anchor text.

 You can also invoke empathy in your audience, but you’d have to know their pain points to do this.

 Maybe your audience is having a tough time converting leads or getting anyone to read their blog.
-By showing you’ve had the same problems and were able to overcome them, you display your empathy.
+By showing you’ve had the same problems and overcame them, you display your empathy.

-Finally, you can get your audience scared by making them feel like they’re missing out on something awesome.
+Finally, you can invoke a sense of fear by making them feel like they’re missing out on something extraordinary.
 That’s what FOMO is all about, after all.

 No matter which of the emotions you go for in your anchor text (and maybe it’s another emotion entirely), remember this is just a preview.
 Once the reader clicks the link, they’ll get the whole story.